 When making butt joint frames, such as cabinet faceframes, use pencil lines to lay out the position of the tenons.
-Use the sight gauge (see page 22 for more information) on the joiner's fence to position the joiner over the pencil line.
+Use the Make sure to securely clamp the workpiece to the bench sight gauge on the joiner's fence to position the joiner over the pencil line.